-To support learning and progression we make extensive use of the Claires Court Learning Environment, known as the 'hub'.
-The 'hub' makes use of G Suite, Google Classroom and other cloud-based software to allow pupils to work collaboratively, share ideas, and to communicate within our own 'walled garden'.
-It also provides a 30GB cloud-based work storage area known as the 'Drive', the great benefit of which is that work is accessible to them anywhere in the world.
+To support learning and progression make extensive use of the Claires Court Learning Environment, the 'hub' and Google Classroom.
+The 'hub' makes use of G Suite, Google Classroom and other cloud-based software to allow pupils to work collaboratively, share ideas and to communicate within our own 'walled garden'.
+It also provides a 'cloud-based' work storage area known as the 'Drive', the great benefit of which is that work is accessible to them anywhere in the world.